joshuafinchCC/VM-VN-RDC/README.md

     </ul>
     <li><b>Virtual Machine 2 using Ubuntu</b></li>
     <ul>
       <li>This is the same process as Virtual Machine 1 but we'll name the VM <b>VM2</b> and set the Image to <i>Ubuntu Server 20.04 LTS x64 Gen2</i> (this will be our linux operating system!)
-Make Sure this VM is under the same resource group and region as your first one</li>
+Make Sure this VM is under the same resource group, region, and virtual network as your first one</li>
       <li>Ubuntu by default has their Administrator Account authentication as SSH public key, so we must set it as Password for logging in through Remote Desktop</li>
       <ul>
         <p align="center">